alibaba/compileflow-idea-designer/README.md

 Compileflow engine open source address: https://github.com/alibaba/compileflow

-Download the latest plug-in installation package, download address: compileflow-idea-designer.zip If you are the 2020 version of idea and above, please download this: compileflow-idea-designer.for.2020.up.zip
+* Download the latest plug-in installation package, download address::[compileflow-idea-designer.zip](doc/designer/compileflow-idea-designer-1.0.3.zip)
+If you are the 2020 version of idea and above, please download this:[compileflow-idea-designer.for.2020.up.zip](doc/designer/compileflow-idea-designer-1.0.3.for.2020.up.zip)

 # Description
 ## Main features